 Calculating cost per part requires accounting for the costs of equipment ownership, material, and labor.
 It’s helpful to understand the factors that influence each of these cost components, and the questions to ask to evaluate alternative production methods and uncover hidden costs.

-Fixed costs, such as investment in machinery, service contracts, installation, and maintenance, together make up the equipment ownership cost.
-These expenses incur regardless of whether a machine stands idle or produces dozens of parts a week.
+Fixed costs, such as the 3D printer cost, service contracts, installation, and maintenance, together make up the equipment ownership cost.
+These expenses incur regardless of whether your 3D printer stands idle or produces dozens of parts a week.

 Distribute equipment ownership costs over individual parts by adding up all of the forecasted fixed costs over the lifetime of the machine and divide the sum by the number of parts that it is expected to produce.
-As a rule of thumb, the higher the productivity and utilization of the machine, the lower the equipment ownership cost on a per-part basis.
+As a rule of thumb, the higher the productivity and utilization of your 3D printer, the lower the equipment ownership cost on a per-part basis.

 Questions to ask: